 But the thing to remember about single-use plastic water bottles is: You can avoid them.
 Pledge to go #plasticfree: Keep a reusable cup in your car or bag, and fill it up on the go.
 Not only does this make good environmental sense, it’s good for your bottom line: Bottled water costs 2,000 times more than tap water—switching can save a lot of money!

-Here are three more #plasticfree actions you can take today:
+Here are four more #plasticfree actions you can take today:

 - Use a reusable water bottle to talk with your friends and family about the environmental impact of using single-use plastic.